-House plant baths
+House plant baths and showers

 This can be useful especially if you've gone on holiday.
-Whilst many house plants can survive a length of time with a thorough water prior to this; smaller potted species and those that favour humidity like ferns and peace lilies may be better suited to a soak in the bath (or sink).
+Whilst many house plants can survive a length of time with a thorough water prior to this; smaller potted species and those that favor humidity like ferns and peace lilies may be better suited to a soak in the bath (or sink).
 Rest on water-soaked towels with plenty of shade and expect to find your house plants in equally healthy condition on your return.

-Your choice of pot also affects a plant's water retention and ability to grow.
+Note that your choice of pot also affects a plant's water retention and ability to grow.
 Ceramic pots are porous which will help with the effects of any overwatering, while plastic pots are easy to clean and lightweight so your plant will be easy to transport.

 Don't just assume that all plants need sunlight and leave it at that, take the time to research just how much light they require.
 For some, it seems that the more sunlight the better, whilst others (generally the larger and more leafy species) are better suited to somewhere a little more shaded.

 Temperature is also an important thing to consider when deciding where to position your house plants.
 As a rule of thumb, house plants are at their happiest around 20 degrees, so if you're planning on cranking up the radiator in the depths of winter, definitely make sure your house plants aren't too close.